Julian (emperor): Death

-During the withdrawal, Julian's forces suffered several attacks from Sassanid forces.
-In one such engagement on 26 June 363, the indecisive Battle of Samarra near Maranga in Mesopotamia, Julian was wounded when the Sassanid army raided his column.
+During the withdrawal, Julian's forces suffered several attacks from Sasanian forces.
+In one such engagement on 26 June 363, the Battle of Samarra near Maranga in Mesopotamia, Julian was wounded when the Sassanid army raided his column.
 In the haste of pursuing the retreating enemy, Julian chose speed rather than caution, taking only his sword and leaving his coat of mail.
 He received a wound from a spear that reportedly pierced the lower lobe of his liver and intestines.
 The wound was not immediately deadly.
 Julian was treated by his personal physician, Oribasius of Pergamum, who seems to have made every attempt to treat the wound; this probably included the irrigation of the wound with a dark wine, and a procedure known as gastrorrhaphy—i.e., suturing of the damaged intestine.
 Despite these efforts, on the third day a major hemorrhage occurred and the emperor died during the night.
 (Note: Note that Ammianus Marcellinus (Res Gestae, 25.3.6 & 23) is of the view that Julian died the night of the same day that he was wounded.)
 Some Christian writers reported that his final words were "Thou hast conquered, Galilean.”
 As Julian wished, his body was buried outside Tarsus, though it was later moved to Constantinople.

 In 364, Libanius stated that Julian was assassinated by a Christian who was one of his own soldiers; this charge is not corroborated by Ammianus Marcellinus or other contemporary historians.
 John Malalas reports that the supposed assassination was commanded by Basil of Caesarea.
 Fourteen years later, Libanius said that Julian was killed by a Saracen (Lakhmid) and this may have been confirmed by Julian's doctor Oribasius who, having examined the wound, said that it was from a spear used by a group of Lakhmid auxiliaries in Persian service.
 Later Christian historians propagated the tradition that Julian was killed by Saint Mercurius.